-Wishing to relive your childhood?
 Loving scrunchies the second time around?
-Learn just how easy it is to make a hair scrunchie with pompom trim.
+Learn just how quick and easy it is to make a scrunchie with optional pompom trim.

 All scrunchies involve straight stitching, therefore they are a perfect sewing project for children learning to sew.
 Adding the pompom trim involves a little hand stitching and using a zipper foot – but once they get the hang of this they will be whipping up scrunchies for all their friends.